 Once you swallow your food, the body begins to break the food apart and break it down into its smallest component parts.
 Fat, is broken down into these components:

-Glycerol, short chain fatty acids and medium chain fatty acids are small enough that they can travel through the semi-permeable membrane of the stomach and be absorbed into the blood stream.
+Glycerol, short chain fatty acids and medium chain fatty acids are small enough that they can travel through the semi-permeable membrane of the stomach and upper intestines and be absorbed into the blood stream.

-The other components are too big to do this and continue to travel through the digestive system into the small intestines.
+The other components are too big to do this and continue to travel through the digestive system further down the small intestines.
 Once there, they are bound to protein and form a chylomicron and travel through the lymph system into the thoracic duct and into the blood.

-We can make at least 4 litres of lymph fluid per day, and a significant percentage of this is formed in the gastrointestinal tract.
+We can make at least 4 litres of lymph fluid per day, and a significant percentage of this is formed in the gastrointestinal tract (GI tract).
 Lymph flow increases after a meal, especially a fatty one.
 This information raises the question, if you change the type or amount of fat in the diet will it improve lymphedema?

 After an exhaustive search, two publications were found that addressed this question.
 The first publication is a case study.
 As far as research goes, case studies are considered the lowest on the scale in terms of evidence-based credibility, but with so little research available, it is worth sharing.